typescript-cheatsheets/react/README.md

 **useState**

-Many hooks are initialized with null-ish default values, and you may wonder how to provide types.
+Type inference works very well most of the time.
+However, many hooks are initialized with null-ish default values, and you may wonder how to provide types.
 Use union types:

 ```tsx
 const [user, setUser] = useState<IUser | null>(null);